JOIN LOGIN JOIN

 warhammer logo 11th edition primaris chamption store background hor walLore changes rarely happen in isolation.
 With the next edition of Warhammer 40k arriving soon, it’s entirely possible this tweak foreshadows a broader refresh of how mankind (err, humanity) is portrayed in the Imperium.

-But one thing’s clear: this tiny text tweak has reignited a massive debate about how far GW should go when modernizing a setting built on grimdark tradition.
+Could this be a one-off edit that accidentally sparked a lore war?
+Not sure, but one thing’s clear: this tiny text tweak has reignited a massive debate about how far GW should go when modernizing a setting built on grimdark tradition.

 Final Thoughts on Female Space Marines and the “Emperor of Humanity”